billinghamj/ravelin-node/README.md

 # ravelin-node

-This is a client for the [Ravelin API](https://developer.ravelin.com).
+Server-side JS library for the [Ravelin API](https://developer.ravelin.com).
 Ravelin is a fraud detection tool.
-See https://ravelin.com for more information.

 ```js
 import Ravelin from 'ravelin';